Nearly three years ago the Australian government moved into content marketing with a commitment to:

 How to make big data into interesting, engaging and meaningful stories?

 The ABS developed an interesting concept called Spotlight 2.0 which displays census data in a way that is readily available and interesting to users.
-After the user enters some basic information, the site creates an infographic of your data that is easily shareable to your own social networks.
+After the user enters some basic information, the site creates an infographic of your data that is easily shareable with your own social networks.

-Spotlight allows Australians to understand the importance of census and how the data is relevant to their own circumstances.
+Spotlight allows Australians to understand the importance of the census and how the data is relevant to their own circumstances.
 It also allows the ABS to gather even further information online.

 Joining the Defence force can be a daunting prospect to the unknown.

-Defence recruiting can be a tough sell, so it is heartening to see Defence Jobs is one of the most comprehensive recruiting websites online.
+Defence recruiting can be a tough sell, so it is heartening to see Defence Jobs as one of the most comprehensive recruiting websites online.
 There is a multitude of content available in different formats; video, text, photos, case studies, documents and brochures.

 Their approach has also been very targeted.
 The industry attracts a certain kind of person; active, adventurous and a team player.
-These qualities are not found in every one so their high tempo action packed television and radio commercials target these types of people.
+These qualities are not found in everyone so their high tempo action-packed television and radio commercials target these types of people.

 They host regular live interactive video chats with current defence representatives so that potential recruits can find out all of the information they want to know.

-Using new technologies effectively, they also have a number of web and mobile applications which help the user immerse themselves in the defence life.
+Using new technologies effectively, they also have a number of web and mobile applications that help the user immerse themselves in the defence life.
 These include educational, skill and action games designed to attract widespread interest.